Installation and Running

 FSL's flirt tool is used as a backup method if dealing with imaging datasets that are not 100% orthogonal; ITK often can't handle them and flirt can be used to enforce orthogonal affine matrices.
 This situation happens rarely, but it comes with the limitation that FSL is only available in macOS and Linux.
 FSL's init scripts must be activated in the .bash_profile or .zsh_profile.

-While not strictly required, it is highly recommended to use planning software to establish the target localization and orientation, called trajectory in the following documentation, of the ultrasound transducer for the simulation of transcranial ultrasound.
+While not strictly required, it is highly recommended to use planning software to establish the target localization and orientation, called trajectory in the following through the documentation, of the ultrasound transducer for the simulation of transcranial ultrasound.
 The trajectory is just a transformation matrix in the T1W space that represents the translation-rotation of a vector describing the target and direction of ultrasound.
-BabelBrain can import trajectories defined in proprietary software (Rogue Research's Brainsight) or open-source visualization software (3DSlicer).
+BabelBrain can import trajectories defined in a proprietary software (Rogue Research's Brainsight) or open-source visualization software (3DSlicer).
 Instructions are detailed in the pipeline section of this documentation.

 Starting with BabelBrain v0.3.2 and Brainsight v2.5.3, BabelBrain can be directly called from Brainsight, importing simulations automatically once the BabelBrain execution is completed.